The History of South Hills School of Business & Technology

 In January 1989, South Hills returned to State College—its original home—to a custom-built facility on 480 Waupelani Drive where it remains to this day under its current name, South Hills School of Business & Technology.
 The Mazzas' son, S. Paul Mazza III, oversaw the construction plans for the campus building to ensure that it would serve the technological needs of the growing school.

 In 1980, South Hills was granted approval to award the Associate in Specialized Business (ASB) degree.
 In 1997, approval was granted to award the Associate in Specialized Technology (AST) degree.
-The school currently offers four ASB degree programs: Business Administration—Accounting, Business Administration—Management & Marketing, Criminal Justice, and Medical Assistant.
-It currently offers six AST degree programs: Diagnostic Medical Sonography, Engineering Technology, Graphic Arts, Health Information Technology, Information Technology, and Software Development and Programming.
+The school currently offers ASB degree programs in: Business Administration—Management & Marketing, and Medical Assistant.
+It currently offers AST degree programs in: Diagnostic Medical Sonography, Engineering Technology, Graphic Arts, Information Technology, and Software Development and Programming.
 South Hills State College also offers three diploma programs: Medical Coding & Billing, an online hybrid program, and Diagnostic Medical Sonography Professional and Diagnostic Medical Sonography Professional Plus, both designed for students who have previously earned post-secondary school degrees.

 The Philipsburg, PA Branch Campus was opened in 1996 at the request of the Moshannon Valley Economic Development Partnership (MVEDP).
 The Lewistown, PA Campus was opened in 1999 at the request of the Mifflin County Industrial Development Corporation (MDIDC).
 These campus locations closed in 2013 and 2019, respectively.